alanng10/class-lang/Info/Article/Word/a.md

 Word "refer" has meaning that is declaration.

-Word "oper" has meaning that is work.
+Word "ope" has meaning that is work.

 Word "are" has meaning that is already be.